skiptomyliu/CTF/README.md

 40092b:	75 4f                	jne    40097c <main+0x27f>
 </pre>

-jne will jump to the error message if it is not equal to 0.
+jne will jump to the error message if the zflag it is not equal to 0.
+The zflag is set by test %eax, %eax.
 Setting the zflag will prevent the jump:

 <pre>
 (gdb) set $ps=$ps|0x40